jillet/first_app/first_app/README.md

-== Ruby on Rails チュートリアル：サンプルアプリケーション
+== Ruby on Rails
+Sample Application

 This is the first application for the
 [Ruby on Rails Tutorial*](http://railstutorial.jp/)